georgexyz19/georgexyz.com/content/posts/flask-extension-system.md

 no: 62

 Flask is a micro web framework, and many functionalities are provided by various extensions.
-The Flask documentation on extension only has two pages, one on [how to use extensions](https://flask.palletsprojects.com/en/1.1.x/extensions/#extensions) and the other on
+The Flask documentation only has two pages on extensions, one is on [how to use extensions](https://flask.palletsprojects.com/en/1.1.x/extensions/#extensions) and the other is about
 [how to develop new extensions](https://flask.palletsprojects.com/en/1.1.x/extensiondev/).

 ### Flask-Bootstrap

 Let's look at the source code of some popular extensions in this article.
 The first one is Flask-Bootstrap.
-When you read Miguel Grinberg's *Flask Web Development* book, you will find that Flask-Bootstrap not only integrates Bootstrap with Flask well, it also integrates with WTForms and provides a `quick_form` function for form rendering.
+When you read Miguel Grinberg's *Flask Web Development* book, you will find that Flask-Bootstrap not only helps Flask integrating with Bootstrap, it also helps integrating Bootstrap with WTForms and provides a `quick_form` function.
 You can render a form like this.

 ```
 {% import "bootstrap/wtf.html" as wtf %}